Rock im Park 2001

 Rock im Park 2001 is a live album and DVD by the American rap rock band Limp Bizkit.
 Released in 2008, it features a performance from June 1, 2001, by the band at the Rock im Park festival in Nuremberg, Germany.
 In the UK, it was released as an album with a bonus DVD containing video of the performance, while the video was solely released as a DVD in the United States.

+The performance was re-released as vinyl and CD as a Black Friday Record Store Day exclusive in November 11, 2024, via Culture Factory USA label.
+Additionally, the Record Store Day version is available for streaming on Apple Music.

 Production and content

 Limp Bizkit's set at the Rock im Park festival in Nuremberg, Germany was filmed and recorded.
 The video portion of the album featured one of the band's last performances with Wes Borland before he left the band in 2001.
 The band performed some of their best known and hit songs, accompanied by a dancer dressed as one of the creatures on the cover of their album Chocolate Starfish and the Hot Dog Flavored Water.
 During the performance, Borland wore body paint, and Fred Durst performed a portion of the set in the audience.